ignacioSuay/performance-spring-vs-quarkus/README.md

 Both applications will be using exactly the same infrastructure:
 - 1 Application Load Balancer (ALB)
 - 1 AWS ECS cluster
-- 2 tasks running in the cluster
+- 2 tasks running in the cluster with memory=512MiB and cpu=256.
 - A mysql 8.0.17 engine managed by AWS RDS

 For more information, please check the terraform folder which contains all the modules and resources used.